NHSDigital/software-engineering-quality-framework/patterns/architect-for-flow.md

 ## Details

-* Split services vertically rather than horizontally: for example, do not implement dedicated processes to update databases or configuration
+* Split services vertically (via bounded contexts) rather than horizontally (via technology layers): for example, do not implement dedicated processes to update databases or configuration
+* For components to be genuinely indepenent they need to be unaware of each other: these components act in isolation, regardless of the surrounding context.
+* Components should handle the entirety of their bounded context, for example persistence, logic and presentation (though obviously not all components will involve all of these layers).

 TO DO: more detail
+TO DO: reference to the NHS UI toolkit (for presentation fragments)

 ## Examples